|Annual Report 1999-2000|

 132. All the on-going schemes of the Ninth Five Year Plan of the Ministry of Labour were critically examined.
 In this regard, the Ministry of Labour was requested to supply the location specific details of the expenditure incurred till date for the projectisation of schemes under continuing schemes and new schemes to be included in the Ninth Plan with zero date.

-133. Proposal of the Ministry of Labour, DGE&T, regarding modernisation of 11 selected Employment Exchanges on pilot basis was examined in the Division and comments were sent to the Ministry of Labour for framing the proposal for consideration by the Standing Finance Committee.
-The objective was to modernise employment exchanges through computerisation for experimenting in Integration of Vocational Guidance/Career Counselling & Employment Market Information activities.
+133. Proposal of the Ministry of Labour, DGE and T, regarding modernisation of 11 selected Employment Exchanges on pilot basis was examined in the Division and comments were sent to the Ministry of Labour for framing the proposal for consideration by the Standing Finance Committee.
+The objective was to modernise employment exchanges through computerisation for experimenting in Integration of Vocational Guidance/Career Counselling and Employment Market Information activities.

 134. The Schemes of the Ministry of Labour on Training were evaluated and investment decisions taken in respect of the following schemes :

 135. A Sub-Committee was constituted to study the existing Vocational Training to identify the gaps, mismatch and to bring improvement linking to employment opportunities.

 136. For formulation of Annual Plan 2000-01, suggestions/inputs have been provided in the format for collection of information pertaining to Labour and Labour Welfare Sectors.

 INSTITUTE OF APPLIED MANPOWER RESEARCH (I.A.M.R.)